MatheusCod/SimpleCalculator/README.md

 # SimpleCalculator
-A very simple calculator made in Android Studio using Java.
+A simple calculator made in Android Studio using Java.
 The APK is in /app/debug/ .

 # Screenshot